Discrete holography and density of states in the crossover from hyperbolic to Euclidean lattices: Hyperbolic-to-Euclidean crossover

 From Fig.~\ref{fig:Percentages}, we extract the correlation length $\xi$ and the scaling dimension $\Delta$ from fitting Eqs.~\eqref{eq:GabDgraph} and \eqref{eq:GabDbound}.
 Their dependence on the bulk mass~$\sim m^2\ell^2$ is shown in Fig.~\ref{fig:XiDeltaMass}.
 In the hyperbolic regime, the results obey the holographic relation between the scaling dimension $\Delta$ and the bulk mass $m^2\ell^2$ of the form ${m^2\ell^2=f[\Delta(\Delta-1)]}$, which in general deviates from the continuum limit $f_\mathrm{cont}(X)=X$ due to discretization effects \cite{Stegmaier2022,Brower2022,Dey2024}.
 For coordination number $q=3$, however, the hyperbolic relation coincides with the one for the continuum limit, i.e., ${m^2 \ell^2=\Delta(\Delta-1) + \mathcal{O}(h)}$.
 Fig.~\ref{fig:XiDeltaMass}b) shows $\Delta$ as a function of $m^2\ell^2$ for the hyperbolic-to-Euclidean crossover $\{7,3\}\to\{6,3\}$, where the pure hyperbolic regime gives a critical power-law scaling.

 In our analysis, we have averaged the correlation functions in the crossover regime $0< \rho < 1$ over 30 realizations of flakes to highlight the effects expected on average.
 For individual realizations of flakes with a fraction $\rho$ of hexagons, as employed in experiments, this averaging does not apply.
 We find that the qualitative features and robustness of holographic boundary correlations against introducing defective tiles remains valid even for individual realizations, although deviations from the hyperbolic limit are more pronounced.
+As an illustrative example, in Appendix~\ref{app:Alternated} we consider a specific defect distribution in which every ring contains both heptagons and hexagons in an alternating fashion, resulting in $\rho=0.5$.
+We show that the resulting boundary two-point correlation functions remain consistent with the disorder-averaged behavior obtained for lattices with defect fraction $\rho=0.5$.
 It is possible that certain individual realizations minimize these deviations, for instance, by arranging the defects in a specific fashion, and may thus be particularly suited for experiments.
 We leave the exploration of this possibility for future work.